- Astronaut Piggy Bank

 A unisex bracelet where you’re the sun and the planets revolve around you!
 Each planet is a different gemstone, and only a fellow astronomer will see that your bracelet has a secret meaning (and includes Pluto.)

-Designed to fit in with office or classroom attire, or that job interview at NASA, this astronaut / UFO pattern microfiber necktie, makes for a smart and funny gift for the space inclined.
+Designed to fit in with the office or classroom attire or that job interview at NASA, this astronaut / UFO pattern microfiber necktie makes for a smart and funny gift for the space inclined.